seyleigh/FF/README.md

 ### Difficulties

 I had an all around difficult time with this assignment.
 I was straight up having stomach pains from the stress because the logic to push a users answers and compare them to find the friend wasnt working.
 Turns out it was a typo the whole time.
-The heroku was a whole other monster.
+The heroku was a whole other monster, but turns out my issue was coming from something the directions told me to do.
 All around a fun learning experience though.
 10/10